Semigroup models for biochemical reaction networks: Characterization of self-sustaining CRS

-\begin{ex} Figure \ref{fig:circDynamics} shows a CRS with $X=X_F=\{a,b,c\}$, $F=\bar{F}=\emptyset$ and the respective reactions shown in the figure.
+\begin{ex} Fig. \ref{fig:circDynamics} shows a CRS with $X=\{a,b,c\}$, food set $F=\emptyset$ and the respective reactions shown in the Figure.
 If the initial condition $Y_0$ is a proper subset of $X_F$, the dynamics has period 3.
-For example, the dynamics generated by $Y_0=\{a\}$ is
+For example, the dynamics with the initial condition $Y_0=\{a\}$ is

 \end{ex}